NetCube-Systems-Austria/STM32-Ethernet-Board/README.md

 ## Getting your own
-You can either just order the PCB and assemble it yourself, Or you can support me, and buy it on ([Tindie](https://www.tindie.com/products/netcubesystemsat/stm32-ethernet-board/))
+You can either just order the PCB and assemble it yourself, or you can support me and buy it on ([Tindie](https://www.tindie.com/products/netcubesystemsat/stm32-ethernet-board/))